The Comicon Hustle

 Let’s start off with my own self esteem.
 Being a geek, I already grew up feeling like an outcast and not much had changed as I grew into a young adult.
 When I made the decision to start my humble blog, I felt as though I had a positive outlet to let my frustrations and opinions on various matters while still remaining anonymous.
 As our readership grew, people began to care about what I wrote and would comment with their agreements or disagreements.
 I now could no longer type away as carelessly as I once did and forced myself to improve in whatever way I could.

 Another example of another way was branching out from my own personal thoughts and interviewing others on their own thoughts and lives.
 Cosplay is so near and dear to my heart that I demanded it was apart of the blog along with so many other aspects.
-Despite being a writer for a blog, I still held a deep, ridiculous fear for the opposite sex as though a single wrong string of words would 11201916_10206955209385082_3920113320443178694_nresult in my death that would somehow be socially acceptable and justified.
+Despite being a writer for a blog, I still held a deep, ridiculous fear for the opposite sex as though a single wrong string of words would result in my death that would somehow be socially acceptable and justified.
 Regardless of those fears I attended convention after convention and met with cosplayers(after avoiding them like the plague until the final convention day), introduced myself and my blog then asked if they would like to answer a few of our questions.

 To my surprise I was not killed, nor was I even shunned!
 They instead were delighted to meet me and were honored by my request.
 Although I knew a few of the cosplayers, I could not believe their stories of how they got started and who they were as people.
 The most powerful looking of women were the sweetest and filled of such kindness while others who were more adorable had hearts brimming with passion that refused to let anything stand in the way of their goals.
 It proved that almost every person was far different than the next and made me appreciate that they took the time to talk with me.